-Pietro Germi’s darkly humorous, boldly wild “Divorce– Italian Style” is effective as a witty comedy, broad farce, and poignant satire; the movie changes tones as it goes along, but fulfills expectations of all of these movie formats.
+Pietro Germi’s darkly humorous, boldly wild “Divorce– Italian Style” is effective as a witty comedy, broad farce, and poignant satire.
+The movie, which was an international hit, changes tones as it goes along, but fulfills expectations of all of these movie formats.

 This Italian comedy was extremely popular at the box-office, in large measure due to the winning performance of Marcello Matsroianni, known to the American public from his appearances in Fellini’s “La Dolce Vita” and “81/2.”